India Flag

-How high are realtors’ and lawyers’ fees in India?
+How to buy a property in India?
+What is the purchase process like?
+How high are realtors´ and lawyers´ fees in India?
 What about other property purchase costs?

 A foreign national of non-Indian origin resident outside India cannot buy any immovable property in India.
 It is illegal for foreign nationals to own property in India unless they satisfy the residency requirement of 183 days in a financial year (a tourist visa lasts for 180 days).
 It is also illegal to buy property on a tourist visa.